daria-marczak/devnotes/howgitworks.md

 |Less simple when you have a large project|Rebase helps refactor project history.
 But it actually changes the project's history.|

 **When in doubt, just merge**.

+## Tags
+A tag is a reference to an object.
+It also has a SHA1.
+Tag works almost like a branch, but with a huge difference: while branches can move, a tag cannot.

+## Distribution
+To use the same repo from a different machine, use ``git clone``.
+We get the entire .git directory as well.
+Both clones have the repo's history.

+Git added a few lines to the configuration of the repository.
+Each git repository will have the information about other remote repos (clones).
+It will then have the default remote: origin.

+To list all the branches, both local and remote, use ``git branch --all``.
+To avoid having several files for each branch, git packs them into the file named packed-refs.

+``git show-ref master`` will show all the branches with the master in the name, so in this case, the local one and the remote one.

+When we have several users working on the same repo, we **cannot just push** as others will not have the same commits.
+When the origin changes, we need to fix the conflict on our own machine.
+We need to fetch the data from the origin: ``git fetch``.
+We get the new objects from the remote.
+We can then merge the commits: ``git merge origin/master``.
+We should also probably resolve the conflict.
+We do not actually overwrite the history.
+After those steps, we should call ``git push``.
+It is so common that it's actually shortened to ``git pull``, so ``git fetch`` connected with ``git merge``.

+If we rebase locally, there will also be a conflict on origin.
+And every other user will have the conflict.
+So **never rebase shared commits**.

+## Github features
+A fork is a bit like a clone, but it clones it remotely.
+Then we can actually clone the remote repository on our local machine.
+There is no connection at all to the original project.
+If we actually want to work on the original origin, we should set an upstream origin.
+We do not have the full access to however.
+We can, however, ask the original to do a **pull request**.